Get a free application, infrastructure and malware scan report - Scan Your Website Now

 6. Reduce Attack Surface Exposure

-• You can separate and distribute assets in a network so that it’s harder to be targeted.
-For example, you can have your web servers in the public subnet, but the underlying database servers should be in a private subnet.
-Also, you can restrict access to database servers from your web servers, not other hosts.
+Network Segmentation: Separate and distribute assets within your network to make them harder to target.
+For instance, place web servers in a public subnet while keeping database servers in a private subnet.
+Also, restrict access to database servers from web servers, not other hosts.

 8. Understand the Warning Signs